1.675 km - 25 minutes

 b) Walk east to the gravel road that leads to the top of Wascana Hill.
 The view from the top is very rewarding.
 At the top you can view much of the surrounding area.
 It is approximately 18 metres high and is used for recreational purposes such as tobogganing, cross-country skiing and mountain biking.
 The hill was constructed using soil from various building excavation sites in Wascana Centre and Regina.
 Additional contouring was created with excess soil from the ‘Big Dig’ in 2004.

-At the corner of McDonald Street and Assiniboine Avenue are four ball diamonds.
+At the corner of McDonald Street and Assiniboine Avenue are fiveball diamonds.
 These fields are used by the Regina and area ladies fast ball leagues.
+Just north of the ball diamonds you will find the Disc Golf course that was installed in 2012.

 The track and field facility of the Douglas Park Sports Centre was constructed in 1975 for the Western Canada Summer Games.
 The track has an all-weather surface and is used for various levels of competition.
 The track was refurbished for the Canada Summer Games of 2005.